 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at UW Stout is $7,398 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at UW Stout is $7,452 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Wisconsin-Stout undergrads use financial aid to finance their education.
-In 2021, 2,663 of the 6,889 undergrads enrolled received financial aid.
-UW Stout meets 81 percent of the demonstrated financial need for undergraduates.
+In 2022, 2,435 of the 6,829 undergrads enrolled received financial aid.
+UW Stout meets 79.9% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $9,574 a year.
-Around 72 percent of UW Stout undergrads take out student loans to cover any remaining costs.
-UW Stout graduates who have student loans graduate with an average of $31,130 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $9,916 a year.
+Around 69% of UW Stout undergrads take out student loans to cover any remaining costs.
+UW Stout graduates who have student loans graduate with an average of $27,513 of student loan debt.

 The average debt for each loan type varies.